coopnorge/go-datadog-lib/docs/index.md

 }
 ```

-### 4. Middleware database standard library
+#### Standard library SQL middleware

-If your application is making outgoing call to a database, you can add the database
+If your application is making calls to a database, you can add the database
-driver to automatically create child-spans for each outgoing database-call.
+driver to automatically create child-spans for each database-call.

-It is important that the context used in the call to the database contains trace-information,
+It is important that the context used in the call to the database contains
-preferably created from any server middleware from this module.
+trace-information, preferably created from any server middleware from this

-Example:
+module.

 ```go
 import (